PhysXCoder/Ne-HtmlOsisConverter/README.md

 Input HTML file to the left, generated output on the right: ![Input and Output files](InputOutput.png) gerneue module viewed in Bibletime: ![Bibletime with NeÜ](Result.png)

+## Conversion to SWORD module

+- The conversion to a SWORD module is done by the <code>osis2mod</code> tool.
+- It can be obtained by [different ways](https://wiki.crosswire.org/DevTools:Modules#Collect_and_Install_Software_Tools), e.g. by installing package <code>libsword-utils</code> by apt on Ubuntu.
+- Example: <code>osis2mod .sword/modules/texts/ztext/gerneue/ path/To/gerneue.osis.xml -v German -z z</code>.
+This will replace downloaded NeÜ SWORD texts by the new input from gerneue.osis.xml.
+(Before doing that, it is necessary to have downloaded the complete gerneue package from official channel once, so the NeÜ is accessible for SWORD apps.)